aws-samples/aws-batch-architecture-for-rfdesign/README.md

 Copy the ECR URI for the image (it will look something like: `xxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/$IMAGE_NAME`); you will need this for the Cloud Formation Template in the next step.
 Do not include the tag in the URI; the Cloud Formation Template deployed in the next step with automatically pull the latest version.

-Please note that while it is possible to build and push the container from the your local machine (assuming that you have AWS CLI access), you may want to leverage an Amazon SageMaker Notebook with a GPU instance to build and push the container; building the image is generally faster on notebook instances.
+Please note that while it is possible to build and push the container from your local machine (assuming that you have AWS CLI access), you may want to leverage an Amazon SageMaker Notebook with a GPU instance to build and push the container; building the image is generally faster on notebook instances.
 When testing, we were able to use an `ml.g4dn.xlarge` to build and push the image to ECR.

 ## 2. Deploy the CloudFormation Infrastructure Stack

 Next, you must deploy the underlying infrastructure to support Batch job submissions.
-As shown in the diagram above, this includes a [Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (VPC) (which has a private and public subnet), and a Batch compute environment, which leverages the prive subnet for the compute environment.
+As shown in the diagram above, this includes a [Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (VPC) (which has a private and public subnet), and a Batch compute environment, which leverages the private subnet for running submitted jobs.

 ### Option 1: Create New VPC Infrastructure